Kobe (singer)

-Brian Honeycutt, best known by his stage name Kobe or Kobe Honeycutt, is an American R&B singer and songwriter from Chicago, Illinois.
-He is perhaps best known for his collaborations with American rapper Eminem, including 2010's "Talkin' 2 Myself" and "Cinderella Man", as well as 2014's "Die Alone".
+Brian Honeycutt, better known by his stage name Kobe (or Kobe Honeycutt), is an American R&B singer and songwriter from Chicago, Illinois.
+He is perhaps best known for his guest performances on songs by American rapper Eminem—including 2010's "Talkin' 2 Myself" and "Cinderella Man", and 2014's "Die Alone"—as well as songs produced by DJ Khalil.

 Musical career

 In 2007, Honeycutt wrote the refrain for 50 Cent and Akon's "I'll Still Kill", released as the fourth single from 50 Cent's third album Curtis (2007).
 In 2010, Honeycutt co-wrote Dr. Dre's "Kush", which features Snoop Dogg and Akon, and reached the Top 40 of the US Billboard Hot 100 chart.
 Also in 2010, Honeycutt was featured on Eminem's seventh album Recovery, on the song "Talkin' 2 Myself".
 In 2011, Honeycutt won a Grammy Award for Best Rap Album for his contributions on Recovery.
-In July 2013, Honeycutt released a song titled "G on It", under the pseudonym Kobe Killa.
+In July 2013, Honeycutt released a song titled "G on It".